seliger/tippe4hcomp/content/event/project-judging-2020/index.md

 Judging of the Computer Project will occur VIRTUALLY on July 13.
 More information will be shared soon about how to submit your project deliverables and if there will be a way to present to the judges.

+More information regarding the judging process and how to prepare your project can be found on the [Judging Information]({{< ref "/resources/judging-information" >}}) page.